bobb34/QST/README.md

 Runs on your laptop, server or the cloud.

 Easily scales to thousands of simultaneous users and more.
-We help you for free!

 On android at https://play.google.com/store/apps/details?id=qstonline.ca or download it from sourceforge.net.